Conditions and diseases

 A deviation of the nasal septum is a misalignment of the nasal wall.

-The nasal septum forms the separation between the left and right nasal cavities and consists of cartilage and bone covered with a layer of mucous membrane.
+The nasal septum forms the separation between the left and right nasal cavities.
+It consists of cartilage and bone covered with a layer of mucous membrane.

 Origin

-A nasal septum degeneration can occur after a trauma (e.g. birth trauma while passing through the birth canal, fall on the nose, blow) or over the years due to a skewed outgrowth of the cartilage and/or bone.
+A nasal septum degeneration can occur after a trauma (e.g. birth trauma while passing through the birth canal, a fall on the nose, a blow).
+Over the years, it can develop due to skewed outgrowth of the cartilage and/or bone.
 Usually a skewed septum is not visible externally, but in pronounced cases, it can have an influence on the appearance of the nose.

 In the vast majority of the population, the nasal septum is not completely straight; consequently, there is a nasal septum deviation.
-However, this usually results in few or no symptoms.
+This usually causes few or no symptoms.

 Symptoms